Mushroom badaami is a mushroom tomato almond based curry. A finger licking gravy goes well with rice and Indian flatbreads.

 - Garnish with cilantro and serve with rice or roti or poori.

-- Lately, I am using frozen Indian Green Peas that are available in Indian grocery stores.
-These peas taste similar to the peas we get in India and are not very sweet, unlike the peas that we get at regular grocery stores.
+- I use frozen Green Peas from the Indian store.
+These peas taste similar to the peas we get in India and are not very sweet, like the peas that we get at regular grocery stores.

-- I made tomato puree from scratch but one could substitute chopped tomatoes instead.
+- I made tomato puree from scratch but you can use chopped tomatoes instead.